Updated: Dec 8, 2021

 5. That you won’t die by not using your iPad for over a week

 Yes, this one is touch and go and your children may think they will die by having their iPad not in their reach for a period.
 Chances are, though, they will survive.
-Removing yourself from technology for a period is great for your kids.
+Taking a break from technology for a period is great for your kids.
 As a society focused on entertainment, it’s often hard to let that go.
 You may find that after a few days of detox, your kids may take in more of their surroundings and become more interested in the world around them.

 6. That other cultures can excite